-They leave out important steps like how to do research and develop program ideas.
+They leave out vital details like researching and developing program ideas.

-They frequently talk about 'what' but don't talk about 'how'.
+They talk about 'what' but don't talk about 'how'.

 Have you spent time searching for answers and become frustrated with the process?
-Do you have a to-do list but still have questions about what to do next?
+Do you still have questions about what to do next?

-Wouldn't you like an actual, step-by-step set of instructions that go logically from one set of actions to the next?
+Wouldn't you like actual, step-by-step instructions that go logically from one set of actions to the next?
 Suggestions like:

-The pre-planning to do before you choose a name and incorporate
+Vital pre-planning before you choose a name and incorporate

 Tips on building an initial advisory board

 Record-keeping to ensure you can either get reimbursed for expenses or claim a tax-deduction

 When to incorporate and file for an EIN

 When and how to register for IRS tax exemption